Meredith Monk: Honors and legacy

 In 2007, she received in Italy the Demetrio Stratos International Award for musical experimentation.
 On September 10, 2015, US President Barack Obama presented Monk with a National Medal of Arts, the highest honor in the United States specifically given for achievement in the arts.
 Monk was given The Dorothy and Lillian Gish Prize in 2017.

 Her music was used in films by David Byrne (True Stories, 1986), the Coen Brothers (The Big Lebowski, 1998), Jean-Luc Godard (Nouvelle Vague, 1990 and Notre musique, 2004), and in The Rapture (1991).
 Hip hop artist DJ Shadow sampled "Dolmen Music" on the song "Midnight in a Perfect World" (Endtroducing....., 1995).
 French singer Camille paid an explicit homage to Meredith in her song "The Monk" (Music Hole, 2008) which in its construction also evoked Monk's work.
+In 2014, her music was also featured in the HBO series True Detective.